gracco/sysadmin-interview-questions/README.md

   - readelf -d /fullpath/command

 * What is Automake and Autoconf?
   - They are programming tools to automate parts of the compilation process.

 * ./configure shows an error that libfoobar is missing on your system, how could you fix this, what could be wrong?
-  - Installing the dev or devel version of the lib
+  - Installing the dev or devel version of the lib, that will contain the source code to be compiled

 * What are the advantages/disadvantages of script vs compiled program?
   - Scripts are easy to correct and see how works, compiled are much faster